 Refine see and do list: There’s an endless number of things to see and do in Paris.
 Create a top ten list and know that you may only visit seven of the attractions, particularly over the busy summer months.

 Incorporate variety in the daily schedule: I was careful to balance iconic sights, museums, and outdoor activities into each day instead of doing too much of any one thing.
 Use a map to plot what you want to see geographically.
 This is easier to do once you arrive and have a feel for the lay of the land and what the distances mean.
+We have a helpful guide on how to see the major attractions of the 8 central arrondissements of Paris with kids in an efficient way.

 Take advantage of the Metro: We never took a cab in Paris except from the train station on the day of our arrival.
 I recommend getting a Metro map and multi-ticket books (adult and youth available) soon after arrival.
 We purchased the 10-pack book which saves money and allows you to avoid buying tickets each time you want to use the underground.